scott-cotton/L/README.md

 - The ability for the main entry point to determine and set up configuration for all Loggers in all packages it depends on.
 - The ability for a package to define its own default configuration.
-- Support for _hooks_ aka MiddleWare.
+- Support for MiddleWare.
-- An admin interface for manipulating labels in a Go process.
+- An HMAC authenticated jsonrpc service exposed via HTTP for viewing (and, coming soon: manipulating logs).

 ## Working with L